|This checklist summarizes the steps to renew a G4/G1 visa outside the U.S.|

 Action by HR

-Send an e-fax on behalf of the G4/G1 visa holder to the Embassy/Consulate requesting for visa renewal.|
+|HR to send an e-fax on behalf of the G4/G1 visa holder to the Embassy/Consulate requesting for visa renewal.|

 Action by Staff

-Check the U.S. State Department website for embassy or consulate procedures specific to where the G4/G1 visa will be renewed and for approximate processing times.
+Staff to check the U.S. State Department website for embassy or consulate procedures specific to where the G4/G1 visa will be renewed and for approximate processing times.